csc-training/csc-env-eff/slides/09_singularity.md

   - `singularity shell [shell options...] <container>`

 # File system
-- Containers have their own, internal file system
+- Containers have their own internal file system (FS)
-  - The internal FS is always read-only when run with user level rights
+  - The internal FS is always read-only when executed with user-level rights
 - To access host directories, they need to be mapped to container directories
-  - E.g. to map host directory `/scratch/project_12345` to directory `/data` inside the container: `--bind /scratch/project_12345:/data`
+  - E.g., to map host directory `/scratch/project_12345` to directory `/data` inside the container: `--bind /scratch/project_12345:/data`
-  - Target directory inside the container does not need to exist.
+  - The target directory inside the container does not need to exist.
 It is created as necessary
   - More than one directory can be mapped

 # Environment variables
-- Most environment variables from host are inherited by the container
+- Most environment variables from the host are inherited by the container
 - Can be prevented, if necessary, by adding option `--cleanenv`
 - Environment variables can be set specifically inside the container by setting in host `$SINGULARITYENV_variablename`.
-  - E.g. to set `$TEST` in container, set `$SINGUALRITYENV_TEST` in host
+  - E.g., to set `$TEST` in a container, set `$SINGUALRITYENV_TEST` in host

 # singularity_wrapper
-- Running containers with `singularity_wrapper` takes care of most common `--bind` commands
+- Running containers with `singularity_wrapper` takes care of the most common `--bind` commands
   - `singularity_wrapper exec image.sif myprog <options>`
-- If environment variable `$SING_IMAGE` is set with the path to the image, even image file can be omitted
+- If the environment variable `$SING_IMAGE` is set with the path to the image, even the image file can be omitted
   - `singularity_wrapper exec myprog <options>`

 # Using Docker containers with Singularity